-Building P - Vocational Administration: This building houses the offices of the director of vocational-technical programs, the assistant director, and the vocational counselor.
-In addition, it contains a large conference room, a vocational library, technical laboratory for radio technology, and general classrooms, storage facilities and four other offices.
+Building P - Administration: This building houses the offices of the directors of vocational-technical programs and the vocational counselor.
+In addition it contains a large conference room, a vocational library, a technical laboratory for radio technology, hotel, motel, restaurant technology, and general classrooms, storage facilities and four other offices.